avankomen25/Project-2-Ebay/README.md

 # eBay Scraper

 ## What it does
 `ebay-dl.py` is a command line tool that scrapes eBay search results and saves the data as a JSON or CSV file.
-For a given search term, it downloads up to 10 pages of results and extracts the following information for each item:
+For a given search term, it downloads a default of 10 pages of results and extracts the following information for each item:

 - **name** — the item's title
 - **price** — the price in cents (integer)